 The Consumer Division conducts informal complaint investigations, responds to inquiries, and participates in the critical role of informing and educating consumers about various technological changes affecting their telecommunications and cable services.
-The Consumer Division's most important duty is to respond to the roughly 57 telephone contacts it receives daily.13 Consumers may contact the Division by telephone, mail, email, online submission and fax or by visiting the office, although the vast majority of consumer contacts are made by telephone.
+The Consumer Division's most important duty is to respond to the roughly 92 telephone contacts it receives daily.
+Consumers may contact the Division by telephone, mail, email, online submission, and fax or by visiting the office.
+The vast majority of consumer contacts are made by telephone.
 Contacts to the Consumer Division are further categorized as either informational inquiries, requests for Department materials, referrals to other agencies, or case investigations that require direct involvement with a consumer's service provider.

-12 Due to its former role handling energy-related issues on behalf of the DPU, the Consumer Division handles a marginal number of calls from consumers seeking to contact the DPU.
+11 Due to its former role handling energy-related issues on behalf of the DPU, the Consumer Division handles a marginal number of calls from consumers seeking to contact the DPU.

-13 The Consumer Division's contact numbers for the year include calls received that were transferred directly to companies through the Department's automated telephone software.
-Through this software, callers are directly
+12 The Consumer Division's contact numbers for the year include calls that were directly received by Division staff on the Department's Consumer Hotline.

-The Consumer Division operates a Consumer Hotline ("Hotline") where members of the public receive personal and prompt attention by staff who respond to inquiries or initiate the complaint resolution process.
-Consumers who contact the Hotline are also presented with the option of utilizing an automated voice response assistance system for those consumers who initially wish to speak directly with their service provider, but may have contacted the Division in error.
-Callers are automatically transferred to their service provider by speaking the name of a provider without having to place an additional call.
-The Hotline also provides a menu option for Spanish-speaking callers who wish to speak to a representative in their native language.
-Division staff are also equipped to assist Spanish and Portuguese--speaking consumers.
+The Consumer Division operates a Consumer Hotline ("Hotline") where members of the public receive personal and prompt attention by staff who respond to inquiries or initiate the complaint resolution process, which often involves direct involvement with a consumer's service provider.
+Consumers who contact the Hotline are also presented with a self-serve option of utilizing an interactive voice response assistance system for those consumers who initially wish to speak directly with their service provider, but realize they may have contacted the Division in error.
+Callers are automatically transferred to their service provider by simply speaking the name of a provider and eliminating the need to place an additional call.
+The Hotline also provides a menu option for Spanish-speaking callers who wish to speak to a representative in Spanish.
+Division staff is readily available to assist Spanish as well as Portuguese-speaking consumers.